malumisa/Project_1_team_8/README.md

 * Food, beverage and accommodation services: Strong evidence that HDI influenced spending.
 * Accommodation services: Strong evidence that HDI influenced spending.
 * Health: Strong evidence that HDI influenced spending.
-*
+[S. Malumisa]

 ![image](https://user-images.githubusercontent.com/111699427/206927950-7add8b59-1cba-4324-b48c-2cf7208bcf56.png)
 ![image](https://user-images.githubusercontent.com/111699427/206927597-ba32978d-0638-4129-8aba-073bf95799dc.png)

-Section 4 -

 ### After COVID
 Section 1 - The 2020 Census collects income levels showed an increase from the prior census period.
 Across the household types, the median after tax income was $79,500.00.
 In 2020, the smallest contributor to household disposable income came from self-employed income, with government benefits playing a significantly larger contribution relative to 2016.
 Couples with children had a median after-tax income of $114,000 in 2020, while multi-generational census households had a combined after tax income of $125,000.
 Lone-parent families had a median income of $62,000, while couples without children had a median after-tax income of $79,500.
+[MCarvalho]

 Section 2 - Retail e-commerce sales soar to all-time high:
-Retail e-commerce sales reached a record $3.9 billion in May, a 2.3% increase over April and 99.3% increase over February ($2.0 billion).
+* Retail e-commerce sales reached a record $3.9 billion in May, a 2.3% increase over April and 99.3% increase over February ($2.0 billion).
-Year over year, e-commerce sales more than doubled—with a 110.8% increase compared with May 2019.
+* Year over year, e-commerce sales more than doubled—with a 110.8% increase compared with May 2019.
-These record gains in e-commerce occurred as total retail sales experienced record declines.
+* These record gains in e-commerce occurred as total retail sales experienced record declines.
-The impact of COVID-19 is best highlighted using April data.
+* The impact of COVID-19 is best highlighted using April data.
 Retail sales plummeted to $33.9 billion in April, a 29.1% decline from February and a 26.4% decline from April 2019.
-While e-commerce saw a 63.8% monthly increase in April, in-store sales dropped 25.3% .
+* While e-commerce saw a 63.8% monthly increase in April, in-store sales dropped 25.3% .
-In May, total retail sales started to recover, reaching $39.3 billion.
+* In May, total retail sales started to recover, reaching $39.3 billion.
+[PrabhaRS]

-Section 3 -
-Q1 2020 - Q3 2022.
+Section 3 - Q1 2020 - Q3 2022:
 * HFCE: -No evidence that HDI influenced spending.
 * Food and non alcoholic beverages: Weak evidence that HDI influenced spendingng.
 * Food: Strong evidence that HDI influenced spending.